 Understand the importance of warming up

 All workout sessions should begin with a warm-up.
 The purpose of a warm-up is to help the body get ready for the physical strain of exercise.
 It works by slowly and safely increasing a person’s heart rate.
 It also loosens the joints and muscles to prevent them from getting pulled or strained.
-Warming up prior to exercising is as easy as jogging in place for 5 to 10 minutes or simply riding an exercise bike.
+Warming up prior to exercise is as easy as jogging in place for 5 to 10 minutes or simply riding an exercise bike.

 Always cool down after a workout

 Each workout session should always be followed by a cooling down period, during which the person’s heart rate slowly goes back to normal.
 Instead of immediately resting after an intense workout period, a person can simply walk around for 5 to 10 minutes to get the heart rate down.

 Before putting some stress on joints and muscles, it helps to increase their flexibility first to prevent injuries.
 The most effective way to do so is to do some dynamic stretching before a workout, preferably after a quick warm up.